 What are the missed opportunities?

-• The Bill mirrors the PCR by defining what is and is not a substantial modification.
+• The Act mirrors the PCR by defining what is and is not a substantial modification.
 While there is some welcome simplification, a new limb has been added which raises more questions than it answers.
-The Bill states that a substantial modification is one that "increase[s] or decrease[s] the term of the contract by more than 10 per cent of the maximum term provided for on award".
+The Act states that a substantial modification is one that "increase[s] or decrease[s] the term of the contract by more than 10 per cent of the maximum term provided for on award".
 At first blush this might seem to be a welcome softening, but as this is part of a disjunctive set of tests, it could be read as requiring that an additional hurdle needs to be crossed before a modification is seen as non-substantial.
-Clarification would be welcome.

 The changes on business transfers:

-• The Bill does not echo the PCR's requirement that the replacement contractor pass the selection criteria for the original competition.
+• The Act does not echo the PCR's requirement that the replacement contractor pass the selection criteria for the original competition.
 While superficially welcome, this may have unintended negative consequences.

 What does this mean for contracting authorities and suppliers?

-Unfortunately, an opportunity to make some significant efficiency-enhancing changes has (so far) been missed.
-Stakeholders will want to lobby for change in the Committee Stage.
+Unfortunately, an opportunity to make some significant efficiency-enhancing changes has been missed.

-The new "materialisation of known risk" exception may sometimes be useful, but will need to be planned in from the outset.
+The new "materialisation of known risk" exception may sometimes be useful, but will need to be planned in from the outset and included in the tender and/or transparency notice for award.

 Key Contacts